KrzysztofKulak/starwars01/README.md

 required: `python 3.10` (app is using modern typing notation and won't work on older versions), `pip`

-in terminal in project's root directory (external `/starwarsarchive` catalogue) run
+in terminal in project's root directory run

 ```
 pip install -r requirements.txt